UM-PEPL/HallThruster.jl/docs/src/tutorials/simulation.md

 Here, `:ui` is a symbol telling `HallThruster` what field quantitity we want and `1` indicates that we want singly-charged ions.

-We can plot these using a plotting package like [Makie](https://docs.makie.org/stable/).
+We can plot the extracted velocity using a plotting package like [Makie](https://docs.makie.org/stable/).

 ```julia
 using CairoMakie: Makie as mk